 With the growing amount of people choosing cremation, water burials are becoming more and more popular.
 This involves using a biodegradable urn, such as the patent pending Eco Water Urn, to gracefully scatter a loved one’s ashes in the water.
 If this is of interest to you, many boating services at ports throughout the U.S. will take you and your family out on the water to perform the water burial.

 Scattering is one of the most common memorials that families do with a portion or all of their loved one’s cremation ashes.
 This can be done at a special meaningful place, a vacation destination, or another beautiful location or multiple locations outdoors.
-A common way families are choosing to scatter a loved one’s ashes is with the Eco Scattering Urn.
+A common way families are choosing to scatter ashes of a loved one is with the Eco Scattering Urn.
 This patent pending, TSA compliant urn is made entirely from bamboo and comes with a special locking mechanism to secure the ashes in the urn while traveling to that special place (or places) to scatter.
 Starting at $49, it’s an affordable option for many families.

 Indoor Planter Urn